 I began working in a private practice setting during my master's level clinical internship at the Rainbow Health Center in Olympia, WA, under the supervision of Dr. Matt Goldenberg.
 Before that, I worked in community mental health and provided in-school counseling for public schools in Lakewood, Washington.
-I hold a current associate license to practice mental health counseling in Washington State.
+I hold a current license to practice mental health counseling in Washington State.

 My mission is to provide a safe environment in which you can grow, come to know yourself more deeply, and find ways to move closer to your goals.
-Theoretical orientations and bodies of study that influence me include solution focused, depth, family systems, attachment, social justice/anti-oppression/liberation health, client-centered, interpersonal neurobiological, cognitive behavioral, Internal Family Systems, existential, and more.
+Theoretical orientations and bodies of study that influence me include solution focused, depth, family systems, attachment, social justice/anti-oppression/liberation health, client-centered, interpersonal neurobiological, cognitive behavioral, Internal Family Systems, integral, existential, and more.
 My aim is to employ interventions that work best for individual clients.

 Psychotherapy works best when the goals are determined jointly by therapist and client.
 These goals can involve behavior, emotions, and self-awareness.
 Examples of possible goals include: improving relationships, reducing stress or overwhelming feelings, increasing presence, improving life satisfaction, etc. We will continually evaluate and revise your goals as needed.
 We may be an especially good fit to work together if you are motivated to create change in your thoughts, feelings, and behaviors and you see therapy as an active, collaborative process of mutual learning and new possibility.